SmartThingsCommunity/api-app-subscription-example-js/README.md

 ```

 Create a file like this one, replacing the specified information in double curly brackets {{}}.
-The `appName` needs to be some unique name with lower-case letters, numbers, and dashes.
+The `appName` needs to be some unique name with lower-case letters, numbers, and dashes and no spaces.
 ```json
 {
   "appName": "{{SOME UNIQUE NAME YOU CHOOSE}}",